webknit/Base/README.md

 SASS Partials
 -------------

 The partials directory is where most of the CSS is constructed.
-Plan ahead and think how to structure your partials.
+Plan ahead and think how to structure these.

 - _reset.scss - Reset, including HTML5
 - _base.scss - All the base elements, HTML, body, container, headers, links, img, blockquote etc